 An apericena is incredibly versatile and like all convivial activities, should be a relaxed affair.
 In Italy, t-shirt clad families sit near clusters of after-school teens, while laurel-wreathed graduates celebrate alongside spritz-sipping fashionistas.
 Dressing for the night depends entirely on you, and that is the Italian way.

 Before you begin planning your menu, you’ll want a head count.
 Bars portion apericena foods per person, which not only minimizes leftovers but guarantees that everyone can try each item on the board.
 This format also makes it easy on the host, letting you know exactly how much you’ll need to prepare.
-Once you finalize the guest list, it’s time to bring out a wooden board (we love these ones handmade from olive wood in Puglia).
+Once you finalize the guest list, it’s time to bring out a wooden board.

 While Italians opt for wine at the dinner table, an apericena is all about cocktails.